Dr Akin Ojagbemi

 I will be supported by Professor Oye Gureje (Department of Psychiatry, University of Ibadan) and Professor Jose Luis Ayuso-Mateos (Department of Psychiatry, Autonoma University Madrid).
 Both sponsors have worked collaboratively for many years as members of the WHO international Advisory Group on Mental and Behavioural Disorders, and this cross-continental partnership will be energised and expanded further through AREF.

 By the end of the Fellowship, I hope to have developed the skills and network required to deliver an independently funded project of strong impact.
-I also hope to grow an international reputation as a leader in the development of psychosocial interventions for the mental health of older adults living in sub-Saharan Africa.
+I also hope to grow an international reputation as a leader in the development of psychosocial interventions for the mental health of older adults living in Africa.

 What is mhGAP?